IKEA hack! We created a DIY entertainment system using the IKEA’s BESTA Planner for a custom look that can be completed in a weekend!

 After I installed the baseboards, the only thing left for me to do was fill the nail holes with spackling, sand, caulk all gaps, and paint the trim.
 I also added some knobs and cup pulls, and then it was on to Abby’s favorite part– the pretty stuff!

 I loved the built-ins even plain, but I think adding the decor pieces really gave it a finished look!
-I decided on a color scheme of aqua, white, gray, and metallics to keep everything looking cohesive, and I added some faux greenery (hello, black thumb!) throughout… because if I pretend it’s spring, spring will come sooner, right?!
+We used a color scheme of aqua, white, gray, and metallics to keep everything looking cohesive.
+Then I added some faux greenery throughout.

-I really love how they make the room look more “finished” and way less stark!
-Now maybe we’ll actually get around to painting one of these days… 🙂
+I really love how the built-ins make the room look more “finished” and way less stark!

 Let’s take one more look at the before and after:

-Thank you so much for following along with our crazy adventures!
-Have you completed any fun DIY projects with your sweetheart recently?
+Have you completed any fun DIY projects recently?
 I’d love to hear about them in the comments!

 This post contains affiliate links.
 For more information, see my disclosures here.